Arya0104/WEB315_Assignments_ThemeCricket/README.md

 5. New Component created by the name Cricket.razor.
 Committing changes

 6. New component linked to the nav menu.
 Committing changes

+7. Empty string added to the new component.
+    Button added.
+    Onclick added to show the strings.
+    loop added to show the strings below the button.
+    String is appearing on new line.
+    Committing changes